CharaChorder/docs/docs/CharaChorder_Lite.rst

 :doc:`remap<Glossary>` all keys.
 Though the QWERTY layout is loved by many, some users may choose to :doc:`remap<Glossary>` their device’s layout to better suit their personal needs.
-For an explanation of how remapping works and how to remap your device, visit the :ref:`remapping section<DeviceManager:Layout>`.
+For an explanation of how remapping works and how to remap your device, visit the :ref:`remapping section<Device Manager:Remapping>`.

 Practice
 ~~~~~~~~